sghaskell/maps-plus/README.md

 ### Custom Icons
 Use any image as a map marker.
 Copy the image into `$SPLUNK_HOME/etc/apps/leaflet_maps_app/appserver/static/visualizations/maps-plus/contrib/images` and set the `customIcon` field to the name of the image.
 Use `markerSize` to increase or decrease the size of the icon.

+### Display icon without marker
+Set the `markerType` field to `icon` to only display the icon without a marker.
+Control the size of the icons using the `extraClasses` field.
+See [Font Awesome documentation](https://fontawesome.com/how-to-use/on-the-web/styling/sizing-icons) for details on which classes to use.
+Control the color of the icon with [`iconColor`](#iconcolor).

 ### Heatmaps
 Render heatmaps with or without markers.
 Control heatmaps via the [format menu](#heatmap) or directly with SPL.
 Create multiple heatmap layers via SPL with the `heatmapLayer` field.
 When controlling heatmaps through SPL, the first event for a given `heatmapLayer` will define the heatmap settings `heatmapMinOpacity` `heatmapMaxZoom` `heatmapRadius` `heatmapBlur` `heatmapColorGradient`, if specified, otherwise values specified in the format menu will be used.